codewars/docs/content/languages/python/authoring/index.md

 Python kata use the [Codewars Python testing framework](/languages/python/codewars-test/) to implement and execute tests.
 You should read its reference page to find out how to use `describe` and `it` blocks for [organization and grouping](/languages/python/codewars-test/#organization-of-tests), what [assertions](/languages/python/codewars-test/#assertions-1) are available, etc.

 #### Dynamically generated test cases

-It's possible to put functions decorated with `it` in a loop and use them as a construct similar to parametrized test cases known from other testing frameworks, for example:
+It's possible to put functions decorated with `@test.it` in a loop and use them as a construct similar to parametrized test cases known from other testing frameworks, for example:

 ```python
 @test.describe("Generated test cases")